Doing Business in Brazil

 Since the first version of Doing Business, many modifications have been made to the labour legislation, of which the most important and far-reaching is the Labour Reform, consolidated in Laws 13429 and 13467, both in 2017, which heavily amended the Consolidated Labour Laws (CLT), in an attempt to modernize the complex and frequently unintelligible legislative, administrative and judicial structure, reduce State intervention in labour relations and grant more autonomy to the trade unions and to certain categories of employees (considered “hypersufficient”).

-With the Labour Reform on the verge of completing six years, the principles inherent in Brazilian Labour Law, which aim to protect the employee against the employer’s disciplinary and economic power, have, however, remained unchanged, or have been attenuated to a minimum degree, and many issues remain open or are still without final definition as to their constitutionality by the Brazilian Judiciary.
+With the Labour Reform on the verge of completing seven years, the principles inherent in Brazilian Labour Law, which aim to protect the employee against the employer’s disciplinary and economic power, have, however, remained unchanged, or have been attenuated to a minimum degree, and many issues remain open or are still without final definition as to their constitutionality by the Brazilian Judiciary.

 2. EMPLOYMENT RELATIONSHIP – ALTERNATIVE FORMS OF CONTRACTING – “HYPERSUFFICIENT” EMPLOYEE